Skip to main content

 • R137 Congenital heart disease (microarray).
 You may request R137 if you are investigating a chromosomal cause for congenital heart disease that may include Edwards syndrome.
 Note that this test request indication does not include gene sequencing.
 If a negative result is returned, further genomic testing may be indicated.

 • R27 Paediatric disorders.
 This should be considered if there is developmental delay or intellectual disability in association with congenital malformation and/or dysmorphic features, and you would like to investigate chromosomal and single-gene causes.
-The test includes microarray and a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
+The test is a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).

 • R14 Acutely unwell children with a likely monogenic disorder.
 This may be considered in the context of an acutely unwell infant with multiple congenital anomalies and a normal R26 result, where a diagnosis may change management.
 Both parents should be available for trio analysis, though occasional exceptions may be made.
 R28 Congenital malformation and dysmorphism syndromes (microarray) may also be undertaken in parallel.